crvckxxjvck/Youtube-Clone/README.md

 - **< 950px** – 1 column.

 ## Deployment
 Run the project by opening `index.html` in a browser or use the link: [Youtube Clone](https://crvckxxjvck.github.io/Youtube-Clone).
-All styles are locally linked.